Semrush Review & Tutorial: How To Build a Successful Content Strategy

-Of course when we talk about “theft” and “stealing” we aren't really talking about something that is illegal or unethical.
-This information is readily available, but tools like SEMRush and Ahrefs just make it much easier to find.
+Of course, when we talk about “theft” and “stealing” we aren't really talking about something illegal or unethical.
+This information is readily available, but the best SEO tools like SEMRush and Ahrefs just make it much easier to find.

-You're really just seeing what's working for your competitor, then trying to make it work for you.
+You're really just seeing what's working for your competitor, then trying to make it work for you, hence competitive research.

-In the fast food world, that's like Subway doing the $5 Footlong promotion and then when it's a hit, every other fast food restaurant starts offering some special meal for the $5 price point (so you may want an SEO strategy for your restaurant).
+In the fast food world, that's like Subway doing the $5 Footlong promotion, and then when it's a hit, every other fast food restaurant starts offering some special meal for the $5 price point (so you may want an SEO strategy for your restaurant).